Discovery Corridor Wastewater Transmission System Phase 2

 • Construction of the sewer pipeline will impact businesses, residents, and the travelling public along NE 20th Avenue and intersections at NE 134th Street and NE 129th

-• The District is committed to maintaining regular and consistent communication with affected businesses and residents to minimize and mitigate the impacts of construction.
+• Access to businesses and essential services will be maintained.
+The District is committed to maintaining regular and consistent communication with affected businesses and residents to minimize and mitigate the impacts of construction.

-• More information will be provided regarding anticipated construction impacts as design progresses.
+• More information will be provided regarding anticipated construction impacts as bidding process progresses.

 Funding